Sunlitspace542/superfxhelp-vscode/README.md

 <img src="./img/example.png" title="" alt="example.png" width="298">

-This extension is currently only compatible with Argonaut's assemblers (SASM, ARGSFX, file extension *.MC) and Randal Linden's xAsm assembler (file extension *.a).
+This extension is currently only compatible with Argonaut's SASM and ARGSFX assemblers (file extension *.MC) and Randal Linden's xAsm assembler (file extension *.a).
+Set the language association for *.MC and *.a to assembly (asm).

 ## Compiling